 Obtain Bomgar Vault Installation Files

 Use the files provided by Bomgar Support to begin installation.
 Place the license file where you can access it later during installation.
 Among the files included in your installer package are these files:

 - license.lic (license file needed after logging into Vault for the first time)

 - Installation binaries (Vault Installation Wizard)

 Windows operating system and database versions must be in English US.

-- Ensure that the IIS and MS Report Viewer prerequisites are met on the application server.
+- Ensure that the IIS prerequisite has been met on the application server.

 Note: Ensure that IIS is configured to use SSL.

 - Set the Vault service account as allowed to log on as a service on the application server, and ensure that IPV6 is disabled on the host server.

 - Test the connection to the SQL Server from the application server.
 Note that you may need to sign into the application server as the Vault service account.
 The best way to confirm connectivity is to launch SQL Management from the application server and make sure you can access the SQL database server.